Elections in the United States

 Under federal law, the general elections of the president and Congress occur on Election Day, the Tuesday after the first Monday of November.
 These federal general elections are held in even-numbered years, with presidential elections occurring every four years, and congressional elections occurring every two years.
 The general elections that are held two years after the presidential ones are referred to as the midterm elections.
 General elections for state and local offices are held at the discretion of the individual state and local governments, with many of these races coinciding with either presidential or midterm elections as a matter of convenience and cost saving, while other state and local races may occur during odd-numbered "off years".
 The date when primary elections for federal, state, and local races occur are also at the discretion of the individual state and local governments; presidential primaries in particular have historically been staggered between the states, beginning sometime in January or February, and ending about mid-June before the November general election.

 The restriction and extension of voting rights to different groups has been a contested process throughout United States history.
-The federal government has also been involved in attempts to increase voter turnout, by measures such as the National Voter Registration Act of 1993.
+The federal government has also been involved in attempts to increase voter turnout, by measures such as the Short ballot reform and the National Voter Registration Act of 1993.
 The financing of elections has also long been controversial, because private sources make up substantial amounts of campaign contributions, especially in federal elections.
 Voluntary public funding for candidates willing to accept spending limits was introduced in 1974 for presidential primaries and elections.
 The Federal Election Commission, created in 1975 by an amendment to the Federal Election Campaign Act, has the responsibility to disclose campaign finance information, to enforce the provisions of the law such as the limits and prohibitions on contributions, and to oversee the public funding of U.S. presidential elections.

-Voting in the United States is currently voluntary only at the federal, state and local levels.
+Voting in the United States is currently voluntary at the federal, state and local levels.
 Efforts to make voting mandatory have been proposed.